 - Compatible with mechanical and electronic shifting

-- Wind tunnel testing at Silverstone planned for April; results pending
+- Wind tunnel testing at Silverstone completed; results show competitiveness with Cervelo S5 and Quick Pro ER:One

 - Custom paint included (1 color)